subvisual/subvisual.com/src/posts/2015-07-15-deploying-a-crystal-application-to-heroku/index.md

 ---
+highlight: false
-path: /63-deploying-a-crystal-application-to-heroku/
+path: 63-deploying-a-crystal-application-to-heroku
-title: "Deploying a Crystal application to Heroku"
+title: Deploying a Crystal application to Heroku
+categories:
+  - engineering
 author: luis-zamith
 date: 2015-07-15
 cover: cover.jpg
-tags:
-  - development
 intro: >
   Crystal is a typed, LLVM compiled language that reads (mostly) as Ruby.
 It's a modern language that comes bundled with support for WebSockets, OAuth and other niceties.
+tags:
+  - development
 ---

 [Crystal](http://crystal-lang.org/) is a typed, LLVM compiled language that